Arabtec's new chief says Aabar not seeking stake increase

+* Says to carry out capital increase via issue of up to 7.2 million new shares, corresponding to 9.99 percent of its share capital

-DUBAI Abu Dhabi investment fund Aabar has not sought to increase its 22-percent stake in Dubai-based contractor Arabtec ARTC.DU, the builder's newly-appointed chief executive said on Sunday.
+DUBAI, March 3 Abu Dhabi investment fund Aabar has not sought to increase its 22-percent stake in Dubai-based contractor Arabtec, the builder's newly-appointed chief executive said on Sunday.

 Arabtec replaced its founder and Chief Executive Riad Kamal last week in a major shakeup driven by the state-owned investment fund.
 It also revealed plans to raise $1.8 billion through a rights issue and convertible bond to finance growth.